 Containers carrying animals which can inflict poisonous or venomous bites and stings must be boldly marked "POISONOUS" or "VENOMOUS".
 Where appropriate, the following documents shall accompany the animals: (a) a notice indicating that the animals are wild, timid or dangerous; (b) written instructions about feeding, watering and any special care required.

-Poisonous or venomous animals should be double-packed to prevent escape.
 Vehicles or containers carrying animals that can possibly inflict injury must have an additional warning label, such as "This Animal Bites" or "Dangerous Animal".

 2.5 Persons accompanying transports